Native Advertising vs. Sponsored Content 101

 What is sponsored content?

-Typically, sponsored content marketing is less restrictive than native advertising and publishers give brands leeway to be creative and engaging—as long as the post is cleared marked as “sponsored” or “promoted.”
+Typically, sponsored content is less restrictive than native advertising and publishers give brands leeway to be creative and engagingas long as the post is clearly marked as “sponsored” or “promoted.”
 This also means that brands can mention a product or service and include a call to action.

 What does sponsored content look like?